paukat/paukat/README.md

 <img width="1584" alt="Header img_Github (1)" src="https://github.com/paukat/paukat/assets/70438102/4150bb13-64ac-4fce-85d5-0f87d4c379f5">

 ## Hello! 👋
-## I'm Paulina, a future data analyst. 👩🏻‍💻
+## I'm Paulina, a data analyst. 👩🏻‍💻

 ### About Me:
-* 💻 I'm data analyst, currently looking for a new job.
+* 💻 I'm a data analyst.
 * 🔝 I've finished Data Analytics studies at Turing's College, where only 10% of applicants are admitted.
 * 👩‍🎓 I have a Bachelor's degree in Quantitative Economics.
 * 🏊‍♀️ Water is my happy place.